fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Exile all permanents.
-For as long as any of those cards remain exiled, at the beginning of each player's upkeep, they returns one of the exiled cards they owns to the battlefield.
+For as long as any of those cards remain exiled, at the beginning of each player's upkeep, that player returns one of the exiled cards they own to the battlefield.

 Diminishing Returns 2UU
 ---------------